SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Multipredictimage**
-> MultiPredictResponse Multipredictimage(ctx, file, id, needsPreprocessing, deploymentName, modelName) Get the output from the network using the given image file using the /multipredict endpoint's method
+> MultiPredictResponse Multipredictimage(ctx, file, id, needsPreprocessing, deploymentName, versionName, modelName) Get the output from the network using the given image file using the /multipredict endpoint's method

 Networks with multiple input/output are supported via this method.
 A Normalizer will be used if needsPreProcessing is set to true.
 The output/returned array of INDArray will be the raw predictions, and consequently this method can be used for classification or regression networks, with any type of output layer (standard, time series / RnnOutputLayer, etc).